mate-academy/node_movies-api/README.md

 1. Create a DELETE API on `/movies/<id>` that removes the specified movie from the `data.json`.
 Response without content with 204 status code.

 1. Make sure your server is fault-tolerant and will continue to serve clients even after receiving an invalid request.
 For instance, if the string "im-a-text-not-a-number" is passed as a release year for a movie, the server shouldn’t crash.

+## MVC (without View)

+Separate application logic into
+- model(works with data)
+- controllers(handle requests, send responses)

+1. Create `models` folder and `movies-model.js` inside.
+Module should export object with methods to retrieve or update data in file.
+Methods may accept arguments and should return promises.

+1. Create `controllers` folder and `movies-controller.js` inside.
+Module should export object with methods according to each endpoint.
+Controller should import and use movies model.

+1. Create file `router.js`.
+Create and export express.Router there.
+Import controller and add all application routes inside `router.js`.
+Also, you could add middlewares like `express.json()` here.

+1. For now `server.js` should only create `express` application, import and use `router` and start server listening.

+You can create any additional files you need.
+You may use [this article](https://medium.com/@dinyangetoh/how-to-build-simple-restful-api-with-nodejs-expressjs-and-mongodb-99348012925d) as an example.